Mustard is great to grow. It’s a versatile and rewarding plant. Not to mention it’s seeds can be used for adding some flavor to your cooking.

 Growing Marigolds

-Soil: Light, well drained soil.
+Soil: Light, well draining soil.

 Location: Full sun.